titapo/ezy/doc/tutorial/04_extended_type.md

 }
 ```

-(It is part of a public API, so the signature cannot be changed.)
+The task is the following: implement an other function which returns the number of longer words instead of the

-The task is the following: implement
+actual vector:

 ```cpp
 size_t get_number_of_words_longer_than(const std::vector<std::string>& words, size_t treshold);